 The more volatile and uncertain the product demand and production environment is, the more a supply chain design needs to focus on RESPONSIVENESS and RISK REDUCTION.

-Many supply chains now operate in volatile, uncertain, complex and ambiguous environments.
+Many supply chains now operate in volatile, uncertain, complex and ambiguous (VUCA) environments.
 In such environments, risk assessment and creation of appropriate supply chain contingency plans is an on-going process, not a one-time or annual event.
 This risk assessment and planning process is illustrated in the four steps shown below.

 The best risk assessment and planning comes from cross-functional teams who can look at supply chains from different perspectives such as operations, finance, procurement and technology.
 SCM Globe provides a common platform for many different people to participate in the creation and review of supply chain contingency plans.
 See the case study titled “Java Furniture Company – Indonesia” for an example of how this risk management process can work.